Justin Herbert Player Prop Bets for NFL Week 17 | Los Angeles vs. Denver 1/2/2022

 Matchup vs. Denver

-- In three matchups against the Broncos, Herbert averaged 278 passing yards per game, 14.5 yards more than his over/under for Sunday.
+- In three matchups against the Broncos, Herbert averaged 278 passing yards per game, 18.5 yards higher than his over/under in Sunday's game.

-- Herbert threw a touchdown pass in each of those contests against the Broncos, and threw multiple TD passes against them three times.
+- Herbert threw multiple touchdown passes in each of those contests against the Broncos, while throwing multiple TDs two times.

-- The Broncos are conceding 226.3 passing yards per game this season, the NFL's sixth-ranked pass defense.

-- The Broncos have given up 18 touchdowns through the air (1.2 per game).
-They are third in the NFL in that category.
+- With 18 passing TDs allowed this season, the Broncos defense is ranked third in the league.

 Recent Performances

-- He also carried the ball four times for 15 yards on the ground.
+- He also tacked on 15 yards on four carries without a touchdown.

-- He also has 50 rushing yards on 13 carries with one touchdown, averaging 16.7 yards per game.
+- He's also rushed 13 times for 50 yards and one touchdown, averaging 16.7 yards per game.

 Herbert's Los Angeles Teammates